lingble/unstructured-api-helm-chart/README.md

 # Unofficial Unstructured API Helm Chart

+I am not affilated with [Unstructured-IO](https://github.com/Unstructured-IO) I just like their product and want to run it in Kubernetes.

 This is an unofficial Helm chart repository for the Unstructured API: [unstructured-api](https://github.com/Unstructured-IO/unstructured-api) used for document loading in LLM RAG Applications.
 The Helm chart is a wrapper that makes it easy to deploy the Unstructured API on a Kubernetes cluster.

+Please use at your own risk!

 ## Table of Contents